AravindaDP/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Following image shows convolutional layer 1 activations of the DenseNet part of the model before and after training.

+Untrained network:
+![visualization_cnn_untrained_15.jpg][image21]

+Trained network:
+![visualization_cnn_15.jpg][image22]

+From these visualizations it seems that neural network use some specific features in the images like color band around the traffic sign (For example see feature map 7) as well as some higher dimensional features comprising of parts of simple shapes and features represent in images.
+(For example see feature map 22)

+When a particular feature from an image is not present, model could still perform with the remaining features of the image.
+For example when outer band of the above traffic sign is not present due to aging, the layers that solely depend on that feature seem to get less excited (For example see feature 7) where as layers that either works as a combination of features or layers containing other features would contribute to make the model more robust.
+(For example see feature map 8, 9 and 18)

+Trained network with a feature missing:
+![visualization_cnn_12.jpg][image23]

+However it should be noted that it's quite hard to explain how or why a neural network works with very complex models and images.
+Above is based on best explanation based on observations of the visualization of network.